wirelesseye/nestix/README.md

 > This library is still in early development stages.
 Although all major features have been implemented, APIs can break at any point,

 > [!NOTE]
 > Just like you need `react-dom` or `react-native` to build an actual application, Nestix itself does not handle any platform-specific logics like rendering.
-If you want to know how to build an UI framework using Nestix, see [examples](#examples).
+If you want to know how to build an application or UI library using Nestix, see [examples](#examples).

 ## Examples
 For more examples, see [examples](./examples) folder.